GREEN BURIAL COUNCIL

 Picture

-Walt Patrick of Herland Forest takes a break in the cradle of his above-ground composting system, AKA Natural Organic Reduction
+Walt Patrick of Herland Forest takes a break in the cradle of his above-ground composting system

 Cremation

 With rising cremation rates across the country, there appears to be a misconception that it is an environmentally friendly option.
 Cremation uses far fewer resources than conventional burial in a lawn cemetery with a vault, but it certainly has an environmental impact.
 Cremation burns fossil fuels, and some older cremation facilities can use significantly more energy compared to newer ones.
 Mercury is also emitted when a person with dental amalgam fillings is cremated, along with other metals, but filtration devices that can fully mitigate mercury pollution have not been invented yet.
 Because of the density and nonbiodegradable content of cremated remains, some green burial cemeteries do not allow scattering.
 Cremated remains consist of calcium phosphate and sodium and are heavy, apt to smother foliage on the surface.
-Underground cremated remains create what is essentially a nutrient-deficient salt lick that has no environmental benefits.
+Underground cremated remains create what is essentially a nutrient-deficient salt lick that has no environmental benefits and can cause girdling of trees and destruction of microbial communities.
+Above ground, it can produce phosphorus runoff that creates algae bloom in waterways, killing fish and plants.
 While cremation is not an environmentally positive option, there are several things that can be done to attempt to offset the carbon footprint of cremation, such as recycling medical parts, making a contribution to a carbon fund, or supporting ocean reef regrowth.
 To learn more about cremation and alkaline hydrolysis, read Environmental Impact and Potential Human Health Effects of Cremation

 Picture